iWaraxe-school/onlinestore-kirillnaumenko/README.md

 ### Where to put classes?
 To keep the project organized, it's recommended to put classes in relevant modules:
 - `StoreApp`: This module contains the `StoreApp` class with the `main()` method.
 Its purpose is to run the store by creating an instance of `Store`, filling it with products, and printing all the categories and products.
 All the code related to running the store should be placed in this module.
-- `Product`, `Category`, `BookCategory`, `PhoneCategory`, `FoodCategory`: These classes should be placed in the `domain` module.
+- `com.coherentsolutions.entities.Product`, `Category`, `BookCategory`, `PhoneCategory`, `FoodCategory`: These classes should be placed in the `domain` module.
 This module should contain only domain classes that answer the question: "What is contained in the store?"
 In the future, you could add classes like `User`, `Admin`, `Cart`, etc. in this module.
 - `Store`, `RandomStorePopulator`: These classes should be placed in the store module.
 This module should contain all the business logic that answers the question: "How is the business logic implemented?"
 You may add interfaces, database connection logic, and other auxiliary classes in this module.
 Consider creating an auxiliary class like `StoreHelper` to transfer part of the business logic from `Store`, so that the `Store` class complies with the `Single Responsibility` principle and doesn't contain many loosely related methods.
 ### Package names
 You can name the packages in modules as follows: